olilan1/pf2e-creature-sounds/README.md

 ![](https://img.shields.io/endpoint?url=https%3A%2F%2Ffoundryshields.com%2Fversion%3Fstyle%3Dflat%26url%3Dhttps%3A%2F%2Fraw.githubusercontent.com%2Folilan1%2Fpf2e-creature-sounds%2Fmain%2Fmodule.json)
 ![](https://img.shields.io/endpoint?url=https%3A%2F%2Ffoundryshields.com%2Fsystem%3FnameType%3Dshort%26showVersion%3D1%26style%3Dflat%26url%3Dhttps%3A%2F%2Fraw.githubusercontent.com%2Folilan1%2Fpf2e-creature-sounds%2Fmain%2Fmodule.json)

-This module adds sounds when creatures (or characters) attack or are damaged or killed.
-A large number of sound sets are included, covering creatures from dragons to sprites, aberrations to insects, and many different humanoids.
+This module adds sounds when creatures or characters attack, are damaged, or are killed.
+Many sound sets are included, covering creatures from dragons to sprites, aberrations to insects, and many different humanoids.

 The module attempts to find an appropriate sound set using a creature's name, traits, and size - for example, a tiny fiend will use the "Imp" sound set by default.
-For cases where a match can't be found, or if you want to choose a different set, you can pick the sounds used with a selector, and you can even create your own sound sets by uploading sound files.
+If a match can't be found, or if you want to choose a different set, you can pick the sounds used with a selector, and you can even create your own sound sets by uploading sound files.